stephengold/Maud/README.md

 The Editor Screen is Maud's main screen, where 3-D models are visualized, browsed, and edited.
 There's a menu bar across the top and a message bar across the bottom.
-The rest of its user interface is split into overlapping sub-windows called "tools".
+Most of its user interface
+is split into overlapping sub-windows called "tools".

 ![screenshot](https://i.imgur.com/1GRhpOB.png "Editor Screen with 3 tools visible and a menu active")